Non-abelian Rees construction and pure motives: Applications to pure motives

 \subsection{Specialization of motives}

-Taking for $\omega$ the fiber functor induced by etale $\ell$-adic cohomology, when $k$ is the fraction field of a discrete valuation ring with residue field of characteristic $\neq \ell$, there is a faithful tensor `reduction functor' of motives with good reduction\footnote{\cf \cite[9.4]{A0} in the context of motivated classes.}.
-It is not known whether this functor preserves radicals (\ie numerical equivalence), neither for Grothendieck motives nor for their `K\"unneth' analogs.
-But Theorem \ref{T3} a) shows that there is an equivariant morphism between the corresponding quasi-homogeneous varieties which maps the open orbit to the open orbit.
+Taking for $\omega$ the fiber functor induced by etale $\ell$-adic cohomology, when $k$ is the fraction field of a discrete valuation ring with residue field of characteristic $\neq \ell$, there is a faithful tensor `reduction functor' $\sC \to \sC'$ of homological motives with good reduction (\cf \cite[9.4]{A0} in the context of motivated classes).
+It is not known whether this functor preserves radicals (\ie descend to a `reduction functor' of numerical motives), neither for Grothendieck motives nor for their `K\"unneth analogs'.

+But Theorem \ref{T3} a) shows that there is an equivariant morphism ${\rm X}'\to {\rm X}$ between the corresponding affine quasi-homogeneous varieties, which maps the open orbit to the open orbit.